National Electronic Library

-The National Electronic Library (NEL) is a website funded by the Ministry of Culture of the Russian Federation, which provides Internet users with access to digitized books, newspapers and magazines in Russian libraries, museums and archives.
-It is operated by Russian State Library located in Moscow.
-In November, 2024 the Library reported as having 5,752,597 electronic documents in its collection, of those 94.0 % were available under Open Access terms.
-The library continues growing its historic collection by scanning additional materials, converting them into text using optical character recognition, and storing in its digital database, capable of full-text search.
+The National Electronic Library (NEL) is a website funded by the Ministry of Culture of the Russian Federation, which provides Internet users with access to digitized books, newspapers, and magazines in Russian libraries, museums, and archives.
+It is operated by the Russian State Library located in Moscow.
+In November 2024, the library reported that it had 5,752,597 electronic documents in its collection, of those;94.0% were available under Open Access terms.
+The library continues growing its historic collection by scanning additional materials, converting them into text using optical character recognition, and storing them in its digital database, capable of full-text search.
 The site has a mobile application for iOS and Android.

 History

 After becoming independent Russia inherited Russian State Library in Moscow, National Library of Russia in St. Petersburg, as well as several other libraries of national significance.
 With the advent of the Digital Age the idea of a national electronic library was brought up on several occasions.
 But it was only in 2003, when developments in database architecture as well as in the internet infrastructure, allowed for a practical implementation of this idea in Russia.

 In 2003, the project was initiated by the two largest libraries in the country: Russian National Library (RNL) in Saint Petersburg and the Russian State Library (RSL) in Moscow.
 The libraries approached the Ministry of Culture of Russia with an initiative to create a nation-wide electronic library.
 In 2004, the personnel of the two aforementioned libraries started joint development of this library.
 The main purpose of the National Electronic Library was to collect, archive and describe electronic documents, that contribute to the preservation and development of national science and culture, as well as making sure that such documents are accessible to the public.
 The project was formally announced on December 17, 2008.